eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 Logging in requires a login screen.
 For simplicity's sake, we are using Vaadin's [LoginForm](https://vaadin.com/components/vaadin-login/java-examples).

-Let's create a class, `LoginView`, that extends `VerticalLayout`, and that has a private field contianing the `LoginForm`.
+Let's create a class, `LoginView`, that extends `VerticalLayout`, and that has a private field containing the `LoginForm`.

 ```java
 public class LoginView extends VerticalLayout {